interuss/dss/monitoring/uss_qualifier/webapp/README.md

 This application accepts Auth2 credentials for user specific login.
 The process to authenticate using Auth2 is described (here)[/LOGIN.md].
 If Auth2 credentials are not provided application uses `Local User` session by default.

-* Additionally, you need to bring up [rid_qualifier mock instance](/monitoring/uss_qualifier/rid/mock/run_locally.sh) to produce a mock RID system for use with rid_qualifier.
-The instructions to bring up the rid_qualifier mock instance can be found [here](/monitoring/rid_qualifier/mock/README.md).
+* Additionally, you need to bring up [rid_qualifier mock instance](/monitoring/uss_qualifier/rid/mock/run_locally.sh) to produce a mock RID system for use with uss_qualifier.
+The instructions to bring up the rid_qualifier mock instance can be found [here](/monitoring/uss_qualifier/mock/README.md).

 ### Input Files